MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Operators.md

 PS> $c
 Get-Service -Name Spooler
 PS> & $c
-& : The term 'Get-Service -Name Spooler' isn't recognized as the name of a cmdlet, function, script file, or operable program.
+& : The term 'Get-Service -Name Spooler' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.